-On Thursday of Week 2 (Friday for online courses), students will complete an exam on course material that has been presented during the course.
+On Thursday of Week 4 (Friday for online courses), students will complete a final comprehensive exam on course material that has been presented during the course.
 The exam will include short answer questions, long answer essays and possible case studies of the instructor's choice.